 Lenacapavir

-The field is moving faster than the first decade of oral PrEP and the beginning rollout of injectable cabotegravir, propelled by exemplary advocacy and improved coordination among stakeholders, but making lenacapavir, and new prevention options available to all who need it, requires even greater speed, scale and equity.
+The field is moving faster than the first decade of oral PrEP and the rollout of injectable cabotegravir, propelled by exemplary advocacy and improved coordination among stakeholders.
+But making lenacapavir, and new prevention options, available to all who need it requires even greater speed, scale, and equity.
 Ongoing community-led strategic action must continue and accelerate.

-Find critical resources to inform your advocacy below.
+Explore AVAC’s key LEN resources to inform your advocacy

 Read